top of page

 A T-chart listing the differences betwee a style guide and a design system.

-Those are the benefits that design systems bring to the organization.
-Design systems and style guides offer design features that make it easier for designers and developers to create cohesive and user-friendly products even as products and platforms evolve and grow over time.
+Ultimately design systems are an umbrella within which style guides are contained.
+The benefits design systems bring to the organization are mainly consistency, efficiency and scalability.
+Design systems offer direction that make it easier for designers and developers to create cohesive and user-friendly products even as products and platforms evolve and grow over time.
 By establishing a solid foundation for a product's visual and functional design, design systems can help streamline the design process and support collaboration between people involved in the design process.

 Find new ways FWD